Universal limit theorem for rough differential equations driven by controlled rough paths: Rough differential equations driven by controlled rough paths

 $H$ and $H'$ are both $\alpha$-H\"{o}lder continuous, and $R^{1, \HA}_{s, t} = H'_{s, t}=0$.
 In addition,

 that is, $R^{0, \HA}$ is $2\alpha$-H\"{o}lder continuous.
 Thus $\HA $ is an $\X$-controlled rough path by Definition~\mref{def:crp}. \end{proof}

 We next introduce the closed set

-which will be the working domain for the Banach fixed point argument below.
+On $B_{\tau}(\HA, R)$, all controlled paths have the same initial jet.
+Hence the seminorm $\|\cdot\|_{\X; \alpha}$ induces a complete metric equivalent to the restriction of $\||\cdot\||_{\X; \alpha}$.
+We apply Banach fixed point theorem in this metric.
 Here the subscript $\tau$ indicates that all paths are restricted to $[0,\tau]$, while the radius $R>0$ will be chosen as needed in the subsequent estimates.